kswope/book-learnin/README.md

   First, the rightmost digit is removed from the version string, so 5.1.0 becomes 5.1.
 Next, the new rightmost digit is incremented, changing 5.1 into 5.2.
 The resulting number becomes the upper bound: “< 5.2.0”.

+* Omitting an upper bound on a version requirement is akin to say- ing that your application or library supports all future versions of a dependency.

+* Prefer an explicit range of version numbers over the pessimistic ver- sion operator.

+* When releasing a gem to the public, specify the dependency version requirement as wide as you safely can with an upper bound that extends until the next potentially breaking release.